erlangpack/erlang-oauth/README.txt

 How do I use it?
 ----------------

-The crypto and inets applications needs to be running, and---as it's easy to forget---all the code needs to be compiled.
+The crypto and inets applications need to be running, and---as it's easy to forget---all the code needs to be compiled.
 A typical authentication flow would be similar to the following: